juusomer/nopeusbotti/README.md

 poetry run nopeusbotti [OPTIONS]

 Options:
   --north FLOAT          The northernmost latitude coordinate (EPSG:4326 /
                          WGS84) of the monitored area  [required] --south FLOAT          The southernmost latitude coordinate (EPSG:4326 / WGS84) of the monitored area  [required] --east FLOAT           The easternmost longitude coordinate  (EPSG:4326 / WGS84) of the monitored area  [required] --west FLOAT           The westernmost longitude coordinate  (EPSG:4326 / WGS84) of the monitored area  [required] --speed-limit FLOAT    Speed limit withing the monitored area  [required] --route TEXT           The routes to track.
 This option can be repeated as many times as needed.  [required] --no-tweets            If set, do not send any tweets, only produce the figures (for testing purposes).
+  --plot-directory TEXT  The directory for storing the plotted figures.
+Unless
+                         --no-tweets is specified, the figures are only stored here temporarily before publishing to twitter.
+  --dump-json            If set, the messages used to draw each plot will be
-  --help               Show this message and exit.
+                         stored in the specified directory (--json-dir) --json-directory TEXT  The directory for storing the JSON messages if --dump-json is specified --help                 Show this message and exit.
 ```

 Unless `--no-tweets` is set, the following Twitter API credentials must be provided as environment variables: